kurapica/PLoop/README.md

 **PLoop** is a C# like style object-oriented program system for lua.
 It support Lua 5.1 and above versions, also include the luajit.
 It's also designed to be used on multi-os thread platforms like the **OpenResty**.

-It also provide common useful classes like thread pool, collection, serialization and etc.
+It provide common useful classes like thread pool, collection, serialization and etc.

-You also can find useful features for large enterprise development like code organization, type validation and etc.
+You can find useful features for large enterprise development like code organization, type validation and etc.

 ## Table of Contents